Zauberfisch/silverstripe-easy-linkfield/README.md

 # SilverStripe (inline) LinkField module

-Allows adding one or multiple links to any object and saves into a single DB field Editing happens inline in the form field, no GridField or popup is used
+Allows adding one or multiple links to any object and saves into a single DB field.
+Editing happens inline in the form field, no GridField or popup is used.

 ## Screenshots